Forms

 Use the relevant input type when asking for email addresses, URLs and passwords.

 Adding the autocomplete attribute to common fields such as name, address, email etc. can help to speed up the form filling process for users.
-Here is a list of valid autocomplete values.
+Find valid autocomplete values on the MDN site.

 Use autocapitalize="none", autocorrect="off" and spellcheck="false" to stop browsers automatically changing user input on fields that expect grammatically incorrect data, such as email addresses and passwords.